MISSY RAINES & Allegheny – Bluegrass SuperStar, 14X IBMA Winner

 Allegheny River view from the Foxburg Inn deck

-Before the concert of Missy Raines & Allegheny enjoy Foxburg – take a brisk walk in the gorgeous summer afternoon along the Allegheny River trail or rent bicycles or have a scenic pontoon tour on the Allegheny River with Foxburg Tours!
+Before the concert of Missy Raines & Allegheny enjoy Foxburg – take a brisk walk in the gorgeous spring afternoon along the Allegheny River trail or rent bicycles or have a scenic pontoon tour on the Allegheny River with Foxburg Tours!

 Have lunch or dinner at the Allegheny Grille with seating overlooking the Allegheny River.